ddmitov/reteti/README.md

 ### Search Criteria

-Reteti selects the ID numbers of texts that match the following criteria:
+Reteti selects the IDs of texts that match the following criteria:

 * **1.** They have the full set of unique word hashes presented in the search request.
 * **2.** They have one or more sequences of word hashes identical to the sequence of word hashes in the search request.

 ### Ranking Criterion: Matching Words Frequency

 The matching word frequency is the number of search request words found in a document divided by the number of all words in the document.
-Short documents with high number of matching words are at the top of the results list.
+Short documents having high number of matching words are at the top of the search results.

 ## Name